Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Golden Retriever Puppies Bite?

 Yes, Golden Retriever puppies may bite.
 This behavior is often seen when they are playing with one another or with their owners.
-Biting can be a sign of aggression or excitement, so it’s important to be aware of your puppy’s body language and to intervene if he seems like he’s getting too rough.
+Biting can be a sign of aggression or excitement, so it’s important to be aware of your puppy’s body language and to intervene if they seem like they’re getting too rough.
 It is not uncommon for Golden Retrievers to explore the world with their mouths and eventually enjoy chewing anything they can get their teeth into.
-While it strengthens their gums and teeth, most people want to avoid this behavior.
+While it strengthens their gums and teeth, most people want to prevent this behavior.

 Why Do Golden Retrievers Bite?

 Golden Retrievers are not naturally aggressive dogs.
 As with all dog breeds, in most cases, adult Goldens bite out of fear.
-Anxious or scared dogs will do anything to protect themselves and the greater the fear increases the higher the likelihood of a bite occurring.
-In addition, anxiety determines how hard the dog will bite.
+Anxious or scared dogs will do anything to protect themselves, and the greater the fear increases, the higher the likelihood of a bite occurring.
 Occasionally, Golden Retrievers nibble when they play, which is called mouthing.
 In most cases, this is a learned behavior.
-Dogs mouth during play either because their owners unintentionally encouraged it, or because they haven’t been taught appropriate play behavior.
+Dogs mouth during play either because their owners unintentionally encouraged it or because they haven’t been taught appropriate play behavior.

 In either case, the bite isn’t aggressive and is meant for fun.
 It’s just like how dogs bite each other when playing.
 When puppies are playing, they will nip and bite at each other as a way to engage.
 This is normal behavior for puppies and should not be cause for alarm.
-However, it is important to begin to train your dog out of this behavior as they mature.
+However, it is important to begin to train your dog out of this behavior.
+Puppies need to learn that biting is not acceptable.

 golden retriever dog relax on the hay bale

-If you are bitten by a Golden Retriever, you should clean the wound with soap and water and then apply an antibiotic ointment to it.
-You should then see a doctor, who will likely prescribe antibiotics to prevent infection.
-If you are bitten by a Golden Retriever, it is best to clean the wound with soap and water and seek medical attention if the wound appears to be serious.
+Every time you are bitten by a dog, you should try to learn their vaccination status.
+If you are bitten by a Golden Retriever or any other dog, you should immediately clean the wound with soap and water and then apply an antibiotic ointment to it.
+You should then see a doctor, who will evaluate the damage.
+If the doctor determines that the wound is considerable, they might prescribe oral antibiotics to prevent infection.
+Be sure to mention to your doctor what kind of ointment you applied.

 What Are Some Signs That a Golden Retriever May Bite?

-There are a few key signs that a golden retriever may bite.
-One sign is if the dog is growling or showing its teeth.
-If the dog is acting aggressively, it may be more likely to bite.
-Another sign that a dog may bite is if it is backing away from people or seems scared.
-Having been abused or being poorly socialized can make the dog more likely to bite.
-If the dog is playing too rough, or if it has been teased or provoked, it may also bite.
+There are a few key signs that a Golden Retriever may bite.
+One sign is if the dog is growling or showing their teeth.
+If the dog is acting aggressively, they may be more likely to bite.
+Another sign that a dog may bite is when they back away from people or look nervous or scared.
+Having been abused or poorly socialized can make the dog more likely to bite.
+If the dog is playing too rough or has been teased or provoked, they may also bite.
 Whenever a Golden Retriever displays any of these behaviors, treat them with caution and stay away from them.

 close up of golden retriever dog

-There are a few things that can be done in order to help prevent a golden retriever from biting.
-One is to ensure that the dog is properly socialized as a puppy so that it knows how to interact politely with other humans and animals.
+There are a few things that can be done to help prevent a Golden Retriever from biting.
+One is to ensure that the dog is properly socialized as a puppy so they know how to interact politely with other humans and animals.
 Another is to make sure that the dog gets enough exercise and has plenty of toys to chew on, as boredom can lead to problem behaviors.
-Another is to make sure they have plenty of positive reinforcement when they do good things, like not biting.
+Also, make sure they have plenty of positive reinforcement when they do good things, like not biting.
 Additionally, it’s important to be aware of their body language and what might trigger them to bite.

 Trainability

-Golden retrievers are considered to be highly trainable dogs, but they can also be prone to disobedience if not properly trained.
-The first step in preventing a golden retriever from biting is to train it appropriately.
+Golden Retrievers are considered to be highly trainable dogs, but they can also be prone to disobedience if not properly trained.
+The first step in preventing a Golden Retriever from biting is to train them appropriately.
 Dogs that are not well-trained are more likely to bite, as they may be more anxious or excitable.
 It is important to begin training as early as possible and to be consistent with commands.

 Golden Retriever Biting a Dog Toy